 It was a private residence until the beginning of the 20th century.
 Suţu Palace became the new headquarters of the Bucharest Municipal Museum starting with 1956.
 Restored between 1956 and 1958, the palace opens to the public on January 23, 1959.
-Since then it hosts exhibitions related to the history of Bucharest, exploiting an exceptional heritage from research. archaeological, donations and acquisitions made with funds provided year by year by the Capital City Hall.
+Since then it hosts exhibitions related to the history of Bucharest, exploiting an exceptional heritage from research. archaeological, donations and acquisitions made with funds provided year by year by the Bucharest City Hall.

 The Palace’s main exhibition was redone and was reopened on May 15th, 2015.
 The new permanent exhibition, called “Time of the City”, aims to help visitors delve into a story-driven journey through the city’s history.

 Starting with a unique piece found within the Palace – the backwards running clock, fabricated by the Collin House of Paris, a clock that requires people to view its mirrored reflection in order to tell time – the “Time of the City” exhibition is a journey that begins in the present and heads back in time, towards the past.

 Adults – 10 lei ≈ 2 euro